siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

 The node is the target node on which you wish to perform the API call.

-Keep in mind, when specifying nodes that their IPs and/or hostnames are as seen by the endpoint servers, not as from the client.
+Keep in mind, when specifying nodes that their IPs and/or hostnames are *as seen by the endpoint servers*, not as from the client.
-This is because all connections are proxied first through the endpoints.
+This is because all connections are proxied through the endpoints.

 Some people also like to set a default set of nodes in the `talosconfig`.
 This can be done in the same manner, replacing `endpoint` with `node`.